MySQL

 scan.startup.specific-offset.skip-events

-The number of binlog events to skip when starting from a specific offset.
+The number of binary log events to skip when reading from a specified offset.

 No